Kidney stone disease: Dietary measures

 Maintenance of dilute urine by means of vigorous fluid therapy is beneficial in all forms of kidney stones, so increasing urine volume is a key principle for the prevention of kidney stones.
 Fluid intake should be sufficient to maintain a urine output of at least 2 L per day.
 A high fluid intake may reduce the likelihood of kidney stone recurrence or may increase the time between stone development without unwanted effects.

 Calcium binds with available oxalate in the gastrointestinal tract, thereby preventing its absorption into the bloodstream.
 Reducing oxalate absorption decreases kidney stone risk in susceptible people.
-Because of this, some doctors recommend increasing dairy intake so that its calcium content will serve as an oxalate binder.
+Because of this, some doctors recommend increasing dairy intake so that its calcium content binds the oxalate.
 Taking calcium citrate tablets during or after meals containing high oxalate foods may be useful if dietary calcium cannot be increased by other means as in those with lactose intolerance.
 The preferred calcium supplement for people at risk of stone formation is calcium citrate, as opposed to calcium carbonate, because it helps to increase urinary citrate excretion.

 Aside from vigorous oral hydration and eating more dietary calcium, other prevention strategies include avoidance of higher doses of supplemental vitamin C (since ascorbate is metabolized to oxalate) and restriction of oxalate-rich foods such as leaf vegetables, rhubarb, soy products and chocolate.
 However, no randomized, controlled trial of oxalate restriction has been performed to test the hypothesis that oxalate restriction reduces stone formation.
-Some evidence indicates magnesium intake decreases the risk of symptomatic kidney stones.